 - Veronica Mars gets one in the second episode when she passes Weevil doing garbage pick-up as punishment for a crime he didn't commit.

-- A particularly funny one happens in The Wire when Avon Barksdale drives past and locks glances with Cedric Daniels, while giving Daniels the middle finger.
+- A particularly funny one is when Avon Barksdale drives past and locks glances with Cedric Daniels, while wagging a finger at him.

 - The dramatic spike version is used in the flashback mission to the opening sequence of Final Fantasy X-2 where Yuna (dressed as a Moogle) sees one of the quirky miniboss characters and has a moment like this.
 Said quirky miniboss character then spends the next 15 hours of the game being a Butt Monkey, but it was supposedly dramatic at time.